702Padmin/Flyertap-Distributor/README.md

 ## Project Scope
 This Project consists of 2 Apps

-- Flyertap Distributor Mobile App (This repository is for the Mobile App)
+Flyertap Distributor Mobile App (This repository is for the Mobile App) This App currently works as a simple Running Tracker.
+Users download the app and they can track their runs which saves them as "activities" on their phone.

 Built with:
 -  Flutter SDK: 3.7.11 -channel stable
 -  Dart SDK: 2.19.6